The third series of Chris Lang’s Unforgotten is another corker, and not just because of Nicola Walker, honest!

 For so long Michael Spence in Holby City, Hari Dhillon’s ventures onto the stage have been sparse indeed but it’s clear that he has high standards – Pulitzer Prize-winning plays about middle-class dinner parties.
 2013 saw him take on Ayad Akthar’s Disgraced (2013 winner) for the Bush and then Broadway and now he stars in Donald Margulies’ Dinner With Friends (2000 winner) for the Park for director Tom Attenborough.

 It’s a tale of marriage and mid-life crises – Gabe and Karen are happily, well smugly, married but their satisfied outlook is shaken when the relationship of their friends Tom and Beth crumbles in front of them.
 Interestingly, Margulies explores what happens to the people in the middle of break-ups, especially when they’re mates with both parties.
 Beth has got there first, announcing the split at a dinner at Gabe and Karen’s, but Tom soon turns up to get his side across.
-Continue reading “Review: Dinner With Friends, Park”
+Continue reading “Review: Dinner With Friends, Park Theatre”

 “You won’t see better for your grey pound”